kodeannn/alx-system_engineering-devops/0x00-shell_basics/README.md

-mkdir /tmp/my_first_directory - used to make a directory inside another directory mv /tmp/betty /tmp/my_first_directory - used to move a file to a directory inside another directory rm /tmp/my_first_directory/betty - used to delete the file betty which is in the directory /tmp/my_first_directory
+mkdir /tmp/my_first_directory - used to make a directory inside another directory mv /tmp/betty /tmp/my_first_directory - used to move a file to a directory inside another directory rm /tmp/my_first_directory/betty - used to delete the file betty which is in the directory /tmp/my_first_directory rmdir /tmp/my_first_directory - used to delete a directory thats inside another directory